Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 Why is Testing for Nitrates Important?

-For water to be considered safe for consumption, the 2012 United States Environmental Protection Agency regulations stipulates that the nitrate presence in it shouldn’t exceed 10mg/L. This particular number aims to protect against blue baby syndrome, a condition that causes babies’ skin to turn blue due to poorly oxygenated blood and a nitrate-rich diet.
+As we mentioned earlier, the maximum nitrate limit in drinking water, according to the EPA, is 10 mg/L. This limit is stipulated in the 2012 United States Environmental Protection Agency regulations.
+This limitation aims to protect against blue baby syndrome, a condition that causes babies’ skin to turn blue due to poorly oxygenated blood and a nitrate-rich diet.

 But, blue baby syndrome is not the only health condition associated with nitrates.
 According to the Minnesota Department of Health, high nitrate toxicity in humans causes methemoglobinemia, elevated heart rate, muscle weakness, ptyalism, and depression.